$BlogPageTitle$

 “Let’s help our kids to access the innate joy and empowerment in exploring the ideas and insights of great writers, thinkers, artists, and philosophers.
 Let’s imagine a world in which they actually participate, with active voices, informed opinions, and the real hope of being heard.
 Let’s get started right now.”

 I am off to read John Danalis' new novel Riding The Black Cockatoo before I hit the sack.
 He said to me: "There is healing smokes within the pages.
-Breath and enjoy!"
+Breathe and enjoy!"

 Sources and links: